 - Rings or TRX straps

 Take a look at one of our warm up sessions below:

 Watch this video

 - Think.
 Journal.
 Think.
 Journal.
 Breathe.

-Warm up to a weight that is no greater than 70% of your 1 RM.
-If you do not know this number, then warm up to a weight at which you feel as if you could do 10 reps without dropping the barbell.
+Warm up to a weight that is no greater than 70% of your 1 RM, or something you feel like you could 5-6 reps of confidently.
 Use this weight to perform 2 back squats every 45 seconds for a total of 12 sets.

 Conventional Back Squats